zloishavrin/Slider-with-Fade-Transition/README.md

 Also, the slider is looped - after the last slide will be the first one.

 If necessary, you can remove the effect speed setting and specify it manually.

+View a preview of the slider [here](https://zloishavrin.github.io/Slider-with-Fade-Transition/slider.html).
+It's worth understanding that the slider is loaded with 4k images for previews.